 Useful resources:

-some programs will implement printing instructions when passed this parameter (ex.: python -h
+-h or --help some programs will implement printing instructions when passed this parameter (ex.: python -h and python --help)

 </details> <details> <summary><b>What do the fields in <code>ls -al</code> output mean?</b></summary><br>In the order of output: